Faculty of Architecture

-Master in Integral Urbanism, Master of Urbanism and Regional Development, 2 years, Master, 120,
+Master , Integral Urbanism, 2 years, Master of Urbanism and Regional Development, Serbian and English, 120,

-Single-Cycle 5-Year Studies in Architecture, Master of Architecture, Single-Cycle, 300,
+Single-Cycle 5-Year Studies, Architecture, 5 years, Master of Architecture, Serbian and English, 300,

 The studies are practice-based and taught by academics and professional practitioners and supported to develop the practical and specialist technical, conceptual and professional skills required for future practice in a chosen subject, by getting involved and participating in studio based practice and school’s projects – public screenings and exhibitions offer valuable opportunities for students to engage with professional contexts and receive feedback on their work.
 Broad educational offerings give students a chance to independently create own educational profiles and to choose what to pursue in further cycles, while the ‘studio-driven’ method provides best exercising of the design process and learning in small, highly focused groups under a single tutor.
 All study programmes are aligned with both the national accreditation and the Bologna Declaration principles and standards, while Undergraduate and Master studies in Architecture are awarded RIBA Course Status Part 1 and 2.
 Confirmation also comes from numerous successful students and graduates, often achieving enviable results domestically and abroad.